DC-analysis/dclab/docs/sec_av_rtdc_dataset.rst

 Knowing and understanding the :ref:`RT-DC dataset classes <sec_ref_rtdc_dataset>` is an important prerequisite when working with dclab.
-They are all derived from :class:`RTDCBase <dclab.rtdc_dataset.RTDCBase>` which gives access to features with a dictionary-like interface, facilitates data export or filtering, and comes with several convenience methods that are useful for data visualization.
+They are all derived from :class:`RTDCBase <dclab.rtdc_dataset.RTDCBase>` which allows read-only access to all features with a dictionary-like interface, facilitates data export or filtering, and comes with several convenience methods that are useful for data visualization.
 RT-DC datasets can be based on a data file format (:class:`RTDC_TDMS <dclab.rtdc_dataset.RTDC_TDMS>` and :class:`RTDC_HDF5 <dclab.rtdc_dataset.RTDC_HDF5>`), accessed